Partially hydrolysed Infant Formula: a Better Alternative for Babies Who are Not Breastfed?

 Studies were done mainly for infants with high risks of developing allergy.
 The German Infant Nutritional Intervention (GINI) study, started in the 1990’s and carried on till recently, has been the most widely quoted study that supports that view.
 The most recent published result showed that cumulative incidence of eczema was consistently lower at 15 years follow up in the pHF and eHF-C (Casein) group compared to cow’s milk formula group, but not in the eHF-W (Whey) group, although only the eHF-C group showed a lower prevalence at 15 years(1).
 However, this study has been criticized for its small sample size and bias in case selection.
 Another RCT published in 2011 comparing pHF, soy formula and cow’s milk did not show any benefits.
 (2)

 Two meta-analyses, published in 2013 and 2016, have concluded that the evidence of pHF in preventing eczema and/or allergy development in high risk infants is lacking(3,4).
-Hence the present state of evidence suggests that
+Hence the present state of evidence suggests that There is no evidence that pHF can prevent respiratory allergy.
+Moreover, there is absolutely no evidence that pHF has any role in the treatment of eczema or other symptoms of cow’s milk allergy.

 On easy digestion, gas, night crying, infant colic, and related symptoms